Useurmind/ModuleInject/Doc.ModuleInject/dependency_resolution.md

 However it is, you just gave up some of your flexibility just to get rid of some strings that weren't there when you started implementing your container.
 And you wanted to implement your container to gain some flexibility.
 Weird...

-####Being explicit in ModuleInject
+#### Being explicit in ModuleInject

 So where does ModuleInject come into play here.
 In the end you don't gain anything for free.
 You always have to pay a price.
 With the standard DI container you get automatic features that will reduce your implemented code but will hide some of your logic and reduce your flexibility compared to plain old C# code (POCC).

 So to be honest ModuleInject will increase the amount of code you write to perform a very simple injection.
 You need a module, you need a module interface, you need properties and factory methods that will be connected to the registrations.
-In most cases just a few more line.
+In most cases just a few more lines.
 But only if you have all of this you can finally register and connect the components of your application.

 The following code could then be written, which does the same as the code in the examples above:

-    RegisterPublicProperty(x => x.Service1)
-        .Construct(m => new ServiceClass1(m.Service2));
+    public IServiceClass1 Service1 { get { return GetSingleInstance(m => new ServiceClass1(m.Service2)); } }

-    RegisterPublicProperty(x => x.Service2)
-        .Construct<ServiceClass2>();
+    public IServiceClass2 Service2 { get { return GetSingleInstance<ServiceClass2>(); } }

 Some things to notice: